 Home Renovation and Extensions – Understanding Insurance Requirements

 When it comes to home and contents insurance, many, if not most people want to make sure they’re adequately covered.
 After all, a home contains pretty much everything we own, use and value, so keeping our insurance policies up-to-date is always a good thing.
-However, it’s always good to reconsider your current policy to ensure you have adequate home renovations insurance ahead of a home renovation, extension or second storey addition.
+However, it’s always good to reconsider your current policy to ensure you have adequate home renovation insurance ahead of a home renovation, extension or second storey addition.

 Home renovations, particularly extensive ones, can be a big undertaking.
 Things that need to be considered are research, budget, time, convenience and any potential mess.
 One area potential renovators should always consider is whether their renovation is covered under their current insurance policy.

-Understand Your Insurance Coverage With Home Renovations
+Understand Your Renovation Insurance Coverage

 Before the new renovation or extension is in full swing, it’s important to speak to your insurer about what will and will not be covered during any renovation period, not to mention afterwards.